What Is an Alpha Test? Definition and Overview

 Alpha testing is done before beta testing.
 Alpha test is performed to ensure the functionality of the product features before revealing it to the users by beta testing and launch.

-The testing team is independent and conducted in a simulated environment by internal testers that consist of stakeholders, members, etc. They analyze the performance and functionality of the product based on test cases and tasks that are included in the product’s service.
+The testing team is independent and conducted in a simulated environment by internal testers that consist of stakeholders, members, etc. They analyze the performance and functionality of the product based on test cases and tasks included in the product’s service.

 Conducting an Alpha Test

 The issues encountered by the testing groups are reported to the development teams.
-The testing cycle continues through re-testing and is concluded and passed on to the beta stage when no other feature is required to be added to enhance the product performance and capabilities.
+The testing cycle continues through re-testing and is concluded and passed on to the beta stage, when no other feature is required to be added to enhance the product performance and capabilities.

-Steps involved in Alpha Testing
+Steps Involved in Alpha Testing

-Steps in the Alpha testing process are as follows:
+The steps in the Alpha testing process are as follows:

-Following up with the requirements analysis of the test development plan is created to mark out all the test cases.
+- Test planning: Following up with the requirements analysis of the test development plan is created to mark out all the test cases.

-When an issue or a bug is identified in the software, it is logged in a separate system.
+- Issue logging: When an issue or a bug is identified in the software, it is logged in a separate system.

 Phases of Alpha Test

-Advantages of an Alpha Test
+Advantages Of an Alpha Test

 - More intuitive knowledge can be gained about the software’s reliability and serviceable capability at the initial stages.

-Why should Alpha Test be conducted?
+Why Should Alpha Test Be Conducted?

 FAQs